 It’s official – Physical and digital engagement is paramount for effective customer engagement.
 No matter what age, gender or location, consumers around the world agree that when it comes to brand interactions, personal, trusted and reliable omnichannel engagement is THE preferred option and choice.

-Over 85 percent of 2,000 global consumers surveyed by the Chief Marketing Officer (CMO) Council, in partnership with Pitney Bowes, reveal that a blend of both digital and physical channel experiences is the preferred way of interfacing with brands.
+Over 85 percent of 2,000 global consumers surveyed by the Chief Marketing Officer (CMO) Council, in partnership with Pitney Bowes, reveal that a blend of both digital and physical channel experiences is the preferred way of interfacing with brands, as revealed in a new study, dubbed Critical Channels of Choice.
 Yet, only 13 percent of consumers believe that brands are fully meeting this expectation and delivering across both physical and digital channels.